I’ve been sucked in by more than one gee-whiz gadget or appliance in my day.

-There’s a famously tear-jerking six-word story: “For sale: baby shoes, never worn.”
+There’s a famously tear-jerking story just six words long: “For sale: baby shoes, never worn.”

 But then I snap back and think, maybe the person just bought baby shoes and their kid outgrew them when they were still too little to walk.
 Because the fact remains: Baby shoes are mostly for parents to coo over and capture forever in cute family photos.
 Babies are happy in socks or bare feet until they’re toddlers.

 8. Crib bumpers

 I can still picture our crib-bedding set, decked out with purple butterflies.
 But I never bothered to use the crib bumpers that came with it.
 Crib bumpers are simply soft fabric pads that tie to crib slats, supposedly to protect babies from banging themselves or getting stuck between the slats.